 One of the biggest myths, we believe, is that people over a certain age are unable to learn a new language.
 However, the fact is that even at the later stage of life, you can still choose to study a second language, such as the Chinese Mandarin.

 People over the age of 50 are interested in participating in social study groups and attending overseas study classes.
-They’re open to the idea of growing their mind and keeping their brains healthy and they want to see the world while doing it.
+They’re open to the idea of growing their mind and keeping their brains healthy, and they want to see the world while doing it.

-Speaking a second language requires a specific type of brain training and switching between two languages needs a certain type of attention.
+Speaking a second language requires a specific type of brain training, and switching between two languages needs a certain type of attention.
 That part of the brain, if used and exercised, could be what delays certain types of dementia.

-People who are bilingual or are learning another language are typically better at remembering lists, directions and sequences.
+People who are bilingual or are learning another language are typically better at remembering lists, directions, and sequences.

 These are all great ways to socialize and meet new people while studying a second language abroad.

-The friends you meet abroad could become some of your longest lasting friendships.
+The friends you meet abroad could become some of your longest-lasting friendships.